MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-design-profiles-using-client.md

 Besides creating profiles and page customizations in AL from Visual Studio, you can use the client.
 The client is a useful alternative, because you work with the user interface just as the users would.
 This method is especially advantageous for consultants, application administrators, and less technical users.

-## Overview

-Profiles that are created in the client are marked as **\(user-created\)** profiles. **\(User-created\)** profiles and page customizations essentially include all modifications that are not introduced by extensions.
+Profiles that are created in the client are marked as **\(user-created\)** profiles. **\(User-created\)** profiles and page customizations essentially include all modifications that are not made directly by extensions.

+For information about using the client to create and modify profiles and page customizations, see [Create Profiles](/dynamics365/business-central/admin-users-profiles-roles#to-create-a-profile) and [Customize Pages for Profiles](/dynamics365/business-central/ui-personalization-manage).

+## Export and import user-created profiles and page customization

 A consequence of using the client alone is that the profile-related changes pertain only to the tenant in which they were made.
 Extension-based profiles and page customizations, by contrast, are available for installation on all tenants.
-Luckily, you can export user-created profiles and page customizations from the client.
+However, you can export user-created profiles and page customizations from the client.
 Then, you can import them to another tenant.

 User-created profiles and page customizations are exported to a *profile package*.
 A profile package is a .zip file that includes the user-created profiles and page customizations as AL code.